RickyG1024/DFRobot_SHT3x/README.md

 ## Summary

-   1.Read repeatability of the temperature and humidity data in single measurement mode, users can select the measure repeatability(the difference between the data measured by the chip under the same measurement conditions)<br>
+   1.Read repeatability of the temperature and humidity data in single measurement mode, users can select the measure repeatability(the difference between the data measured by the chip under the same measurement conditions).<br>
      The higher the repeatability is, the smaller the difference and the more dependable data will be.<br>
-   2.Read repeatability of the temperature and humidity data in cycle measurement mode, users can select the measure repeatability and the measure frequency(0.5Hz,1Hz,2Hz,4Hz,10Hz)<br>
+   2.Read repeatability of the temperature and humidity data in cycle measurement mode, users can select the measure repeatability and the measure frequency(0.5Hz,1Hz,2Hz,4Hz,10Hz).<br>
    3.The user can customize the threshold range.
-The ALERT pin and the Arduino's interrupt pin can achieve the effect of the temperature and humidity threshold alarm<br>
+The ALERT pin and the Arduino's interrupt pin can achieve the effect of the temperature and humidity threshold alarm.<br>
 ## Installation
-To use this library, download the library file first please, and paste it into the \Arduino\libraries directory, then open the examples folder and run the demo in the folder.
+To use this library, please download the library file first, and paste it into the \Arduino\libraries directory, then open the examples folder and run the demo in the folder.

 ## Methods